torvalds/linux/Documentation/core-api/memory-hotplug.rst

   allocate pages from the new memory.

 MEM_GOING_OFFLINE
   Generated to begin the process of offlining memory.
-Allocations are no longer possible from the memory but some of the memory to be offlined is still in use.
-The callback can be used to free memory known to a subsystem from the indicated memory block.
+Allocations are yes longer possible from the memory but some of the memory to be offlined is still in use.
+The callback can be used to free memory kyeswn to a subsystem from the indicated memory block.

 MEM_CANCEL_OFFLINE